mnmnotmail/website/biz-b2b.md

    <a href="/#got-an-issue-idea-insight">Contact</a>
 </div>

-## Business Case: Critical B2B Comms
+## TMTP Messaging for Critical B2B Comms

-_A venture pitch based on the mnm project.
-(Draft, 6-Apr-2022)_
+_A business case based on the "mnm" open source project.
+(Draft, 8-Apr-2022)_

 ### Market